-Changes from the initial FY15-19 Plan estimate of FY15 obligations and the Q2 QCMR estimate include:

-- Law (2.6 million increase).
-Increased appraisal fees and contractual obligations. - Police (\$20.8 million increase).
+- Changes from the initial FY15-19 Plan estimate of FY15 obligations and the Q3 QCMR estimate include: - Law (2.6 million increase).
+Increased appraisal fees and contractual obligations. - Police (\$20.9 million increase).
 The increase primarily reflects the costs of the new FOP contract covering the FY15 through FY17.
-The contract included a 3.0 percent wage increase effective July 1, 2014 and a \$1,500 per member bonus. - Prisons (\$2.7 million increase).
-Increased overtime. - Public Property (\$12.1 million increase).
-The increase reflects expenditure of a portion of the proceeds from the sale of the Love Park parking garage. - Streets (\$7.1 million increase).
-Increased personnel costs associated with new labor contracts.
+The contract included a 3.0 percent wage increase effective July 1, 2014 and a \$1,500 per member bonus. - Prisons (\$5.8 million increase).
+The increase reflects a new arbitration award covering correctional officers represented by District Council 33 Local 159.
+The award resulted in increased salary costs of \$4.1 million.
+Higher than projected overtime has also contributed to higher costs. - Public Property (\$6.5 million increase).
+The increase reflects expenditure of a portion of the proceeds from the sale of the Love Park garage. - Sheriff (\$2.5 million increase).
+Reflects \$0.5 million in additional costs due to a new arbitration award covering Sheriff's Office employees and a \$2.0 million increase in projected overtime due to the assumption of warrant duties from the First Judicial District. - Streets (\$12.3 million increase).
+Reflects increased personnel costs associated with new labor contracts, increased overtime, and costs related to winter storms.